cockroachdb/docs/src/current/cockroachcloud/export-logs-advanced.md

 --- | --- | ---
 `GET` | `ADMIN`, `EDIT`, or `READ` | Returns the current status of the log export configuration.
 `POST` | `ADMIN` or `EDIT` | Enables log export, or updates an existing log export configuration.
-`DELETE` | `ADMIN` | Disables log export, halting all log export to AWS CloudWatch or GCP Cloud Logging.
+`DELETE` | `ADMIN` | Disables log export, halting all log export to Amazon CloudWatch or GCP Cloud Logging.

 See [Service accounts]({% link cockroachcloud/managing-access.md %}#manage-service-accounts) for instructions on configuring a CockroachDB {{ site.data.products.cloud }} service account with these required permissions.